 elcome to the “Fulfilling the Dream” Conference, a tribute to the great civil rights leader Dr. Martin Luther King, Jr., who had a dream about equality, peace, and justice for all people.
 He is one of the many leaders who fought for the rights of African American students.

-elcome to “Fulfilling the Dream”….
-In December 2005, Lewis University launched the first “Fulfilling the Dream” Conference.
+In December 2005, Lewis University launched the very first “Fulfilling the Dream” Conference.

-This Conference was a duplication of the “Si Se Puede” Conference, for Latino/a high school students, was coordinated by the Office of Admission, the Black Student Union, and Multicultural Student Services.
+This Conference was modeled after the “Si Se Puede” Conference, an event for Latino/a high school students, which was coordinated by the Office of Admission, the Black Student Association, and Multicultural Student Services.

-The “Fulfilling the Dream” conference was aimed to motivate African American high school students to enroll into higher education and inform students on the college admission and financial aid process.
+The “Fulfilling the Dream” Conference's purpose is to motivate African American high school students to enroll into higher education, inform students on the college admission & financial aid process, and develop accountability.

-The Conference supplies African American students with the essentials of applying to a university through workshops and discussions.
-These workshops and discussions include a Black Student Union Panel, Selecting a University and Financial Aid 101 Workshops.
-To add to the element of motivation the Lewis University Gospel Choir performed inspiring Gospel music to set an uplifting atmosphere.
+The Conference supplies African American students with the essential resources to overcome barriers, understand the importance of education, and become leaders through workshops and discussions.
+These workshops and discussions include a Black Student Association Panel, Career Success, and Financial Aid 101 sessions.
+To add to the element of motivation we have a passionate and respected Keynote Speaker address the attendees.
+We wrap up the event with Lewis University Gospel Choir performing inspiring Gospel music to set an uplifting outlook for the future.